-There are hundred of companies that are now develop BJJ apparel including BJJ Gi’s and Belts.
+There are hundreds of companies that are now developing BJJ apparel including BJJ Gi‘s and Belts.
 Before belts were a simple construction of fabric folded over a core and sewn together but these days belts can be made from gi material and even hemp.
-The main difference between BJJ belts and normal martial arts belts, is the black bar.
+The main difference between BJJ belts and normal martial arts belts is the black bar.
 This is used to add tabs to the belt to signify a belt level’s progression.

 The Best BJJ Belts Available Today